SCIENCE AND ENGINEERING PRE-MASTERS

 Maths for Economics

-This module is for those who have chosen the Data Science route.
-Students pursuing this field require a firm foundation in mathematics.
-This one-term module is not a study of economics, it is a review of the relevant mathematical skills required to aid the study of economics.
-The module content includes; Algebra and functions, Differentiation, Integration, Differential equations, Matrices and Lagrange's theorem.
+Though economics is technically a social science, students pursuing this field require a firm foundation in mathematics.
+This one-term module is not a study of economics, but rather a review of the relevant mathematical skills required to aid the study of economics.
+The module content includes algebra and functions, differentiation, integration, differential equations, matrices, and Lagrange's theorem.

 Research Methods for Social Science